• Proposed

 Justification

-This species is known from its type collection, made in Wellington, New Zealand, as described in McNabb 1971.
 This species is widespread across New Zealand, occurring within native forest and scrub.
-Many specimens are preserved by the University of Tennessee Fungal Herbarium and by the New Zealand Fungal and Plant Disease Collection.
-This species does not appear to be significantly threatened at its known localities, nor do the species of plants with which this species is known to occur, including Nothofagus solandri, Nothofagus fusca, and Leptospermum ericoides.
-Despite it’s low recorded AOO value, which would qualify this species as Endangered under criterion B2, this species does not appear to be restricted, fragmented, occur in a low number of locations, or show signs of its habitat coming under threat, and so this species is listed as LC.
+This species does not appear to be significantly threatened at its known localities, nor do the species of plants with which this species is known to occur.
+This species does not appear to be that restricted, fragmented, occur in a low number of locations, or show signs of its habitat coming under threat.
+Therefore, Cantharellus wellingtonensis is listed as Least Concern.

 Geographic range

-This species’ type specimen was located in Wellington, New Zealand (McNabb 1971).
-This species appears to be widespread across New Zealand, occurring within native forest and scrub (geographic information provided by gbif, citation needed).
-Many specimens of this species are preserved by the University of Tennessee Fungal Herbarium and by the New Zealand Fungal and Plant Disease Collection.
-This species is thought to have a recorded EOO and AOO of 414,102 km2 and 348 km2 respectively, however these values are likely underestimated.
+This species' type specimen was collected in Wellington, New Zealand (McNabb 1971).
+This species appears to be widespread across New Zealand, occurring within native forest and scrub (see e.g. GBIF 2020).
+Based on GBIF points this species is thought to have a recorded extent of occurrence of 414,102 km2 and a minimum area of occupancy of 348 km2, however latter is likely to be an underestimate.

 Population and Trends

-This species appears to exist widespread across non-threatened habitat in New Zealand.
-Observations of this species in the wild have been made as recently as 2020, and many specimens exist under preservation.
-Therefore, it is reasonable to assume that this species’ population is stable, until new information arises.
+This species appears to be widespread across non-threatened habitat in New Zealand.
+Therefore, it is reasonable to assume that this species' population is stable, until new information arises.

 Habitat and Ecology

-This species is known to grow both gregariously and caespitose under forest and scrub native to New Zealand.
-It is relatively common in these areas and can often form patches which are several square feet in extent (McNabb 1971).
-The species with which this fungus in known to associate includes Nothofagus solandri, Nothofagus fusca, and Leptospermum ericoides.
+This species is known to grow under forest and scrub native in New Zealand.
+It is relatively common and can often form patches that are several square feet in extent (McNabb 1971).
+The species with which this fungus in known to associate include Nothofagus solandri, Nothofagus fusca, and Kunzea ericoides.

 Threats

-This species does not appear to exist within threatened habitat, or is under threat itself.
+This species does not appear to exist within threatened habitat, nor is it under threat itself.
 Furthermore, the species of plants with which this species is known to occur with are also not significantly threatened.

 Conservation Actions

 This species appears to be widespread across New Zealand, with records of observation within non-threatened areas as recently as 2020.
-Therefore, no conservation action can be recommended for this species.
+Therefore, no conservation action is recommended for this species.

 Country occurrence